-- The boat must be sitting level. - Open the engine hatch and pull the dipstick straight up and out of the transmission case. - Wipe the fluid off of the dipstick with a clean cloth. - Close the engine hatch. - Start the engine to fill all the cavities in the transmission and cooler.
+- The boat must be sitting level. - Open the engine box and pull the dipstick straight up and out of the transmission case. - Wipe the fluid off of the dipstick with a clean cloth. - Close engine box. - Start the engine to fill all the cavities in the transmission and cooler.
 Make certain there is cooling water flowing to the water pump.
-Run the engine for thirty seconds. - Shut the engine off, open the engine hatch and push the dipstick all the way down into the transmission case opening.
-This step should be performed as quickly as safety will permit.

-- Remove dipstick and note level indicated.
+Run the engine for thirty seconds. - Shut the engine off, open engine box and push the dipstick all the way down into the transmission case opening.
+This step should be performed as quickly as safety will permit. - Remove dipstick and note level indicated.
 Add fluid to bring the level up to the top mark if necessary. - If it was necessary to add oil, repeat the previous steps until the level is up to the top mark.
-Don't forget to replace the dipstick when you are done.
+Don't forget to replace the dipstick when you have finished.

-Add oil in small amounts to prevent over filling.
-If the transmission is over filled, the excess will have to be removed to prevent leakage or damage to the transmission.
+Add oil in small amounts to prevent overfilling.
+If the transmission is over filled, the excess will have to be removed to prevent leakage or damage to the transmission